basebin/simengine/README.md

 # Simulation Engine

 A high-performance Rust simulation engine for real-time physics simulations with a web API.

-This is simulation software, specifically a physics simulation engine built in Rust.
 It provides real-time physics calculations, concurrent simulation management, and a REST API for external control.

 ## Features